Elusive-Penguin/py-explanations/explanations.md

     i += 1
 ```
 However, this requires 4 additional lines over the existing for loop, and so it's clear why using "for" can be easier.
-Using for over while is so much easier, in fact, that some people use it even when they don't need the item from the list!
+Using "for" over "while" is so much easier, in fact, that some people use it even when they don't need the item from the list!
 Let's say you want to print the same message 3 times.
 ```Python
 i = 0